hhaccessibility/hhaccessibility.github.io/app/readme.md

-# Accessibility Web App
+# AccessLocator Web App

 Before developing code on the project, you should install the following dependencies:

-- MySQL
+- MySQL 5.7+
 - PHP 7+
 - composer (https://getcomposer.org/download/)
 - npm